vinothkumar437/ocp4-info/notes/information.md

 4. ansible for devops <a href="https://github.com/geerlingguy/ansible-for-devops">click here</a>
 5. ansible playbooks <a href="https://github.com/adithyakhamithkar/ansible-playbooks">click here</a>
 6. cloud native CI/CD with tekton and argocd <a href="https://blog.sebastian-daschner.com/entries/cloud-native-ci-cd-tekton-argocd-video-course">click here</a>
+7. Install ArgoCD on OpenShift <a href="https://computingforgeeks.com/how-to-install-argocd-on-openshift-cluster/">click here</a>